AbhijayNair/Blood-Bank_App/README.md

 * When a user submits a donor details card, it is instantly updated in the database with a status flag
   * P stands for pending, Initially all the donors have a P status.
 When the admin changes it to A, all the app users can see that donor on their phones in realtime.
 * FAQs can be added by the donor without the need of updating the app in addition, notifications can also be sent.
+* To successfully build the app, you need to add the google-services.json file which can be downloaded from your firebase console.
+If you're a part of the project team, ping me for the file.